FurroLandia 8-in-1 Broad Spectrum Dewormer

 Made from completely natural ingredients, this broad spectrum dewormer is safe and effective for your dog and cat.
-And while some deworming solution work only for certain, particular types of worms, this 8-in-1 solution works on hookworms, whipworms, tapeworms, and roundworms.
-Coming in a 4 ounce bottle, you can use this liquid formula in water or mixed in with food, whichever ends up working best for you’re kitty.
+And while some deworming solutions work only for certain, particular types of worms, this 8-in-1 solution works on hookworms, whipworms, tapeworms, and roundworms.
+Coming in a 4 ounce bottle, you can use this liquid formula in water or mixed in with food, whichever ends up working best for your kitty.

 - Broad-spectrum solution for multiple types of worms.